coinfloor/java-library/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Give us your feedback!

+We're always looking to get as much feedback as we can.
+We want to hear your opinion.
+[Contact us](http://support.coinfloor.co.uk/).